CFO analytics requires data management and operational expertise

-The financial services team has always turned to historical data to answer its questions, so it makes sense, with the proliferation of analytics tools, that finance leaders take charge of combining disparate data sets and helping everyone in the business to understand and use new insights to improve performance.
 What distinguishes the most successful CFO is whether they choose to be a data champion for the entire business rather than just the finance team.
-CFOs who see the value in creating analytics capabilities across the whole business are using modern business intelligence platforms to combine and review financial and operational information from ERPs and many different data sources.
+CFOs who see the value in creating analytics capabilities across the whole business are using business intelligence and financial planning and analysis platforms to combine and review financial and operational information from ERPs and many different data sources.

 Making the financial and non-financial results visible

-The ability to access a centralized view of multiple data sources may seem complicated but can be achieved via a dashboard.
-A dashboard is an efficient solution for viewing the business indicators relevant to a department or product in real-time and is a clear way of sharing cross functional metrics.
+The ability to access a centralized view of multiple data sources may seem complicated but can be achieved via a BI and FP&A platform like Phocas.
+Phocas is an efficient solution for the visualization of holistic results or for those relevant to a department or product in real-time and is a clear way of sharing cross functional metrics.

 Sales reps can quickly view their sales figures and targets, as well as customer information.
 Managers can see at a glance how their department is performing against forecasts or drill down into the underlying data that sits behind the dashboard.
 This gives everyone the chance to learn more about your company’s financials and the bottom line.

 A big opportunity for the finance function is how they help everyone gain a basic understanding of financial reporting to empower and make them more aware of overall performance.
-What this does is help the whole organization improve their financial skills and positively impact decision-making.
+What this does is help the whole organization improve their financial skills and positively impact inventory optimization, supply chain management and demand forecasting.

-CFOs that can offer easy-to-use analytics tools to employees in any area of the business, whether at the executive level or business unit level, give their companies a distinct competitive advantage.
+CFOs that can offer easy-to-use analytics and reporting tools to people in any area of the business, whether at the executive level or business unit level, give their companies a distinct competitive advantage.
 Employees are confronted with dozens of questions every day and data-driven insights provide the information they need to make the best decisions.
-As more companies adapt to a data-driven culture, they come to recognize that the guidance of a CFO is vital to their continued success.
+As more companies adapt to a data-driven culture, they come to recognize that the guidance of kpis based on historical data is vital to their risk management and continued success.

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.